Start off with a Few Basic but Key Crypto Concepts.

 Web 3.0 promises to allow creators to earn from their work directly and wrestle our personal data from the stranglehold of big tech.

-Remember that Bitcoin never leaves the blockchain.
-Only the permissions to who can send/spend it are moved around.
+Remember that Bitcoin (BTC) never leaves its blockchain.
+Only the permissions to who can send/spend it are ever moved around.

 This all sounds great and wonderful, but a lot of new people get scared of messing it up.

 Is all of this a gigantic and incalculable risk?

 We hear this a lot.
 We’ve felt it ourselves.

 There’s a good chance you’re worried about this very thing.
 And that’s perfectly reasonable.

 Up next we’ll help you put things into perspective.